 + There are also other soil groups such as sandy soil, red soil, and erosion soil occupying 0.9% of the area.

-In general, the land here is very favorable for agricultural development, suitable for growing rice, coconut, sugarcane, pineapple and fruit trees.
+In general, the land here is very favorable for agricultural development, suitable for growing rice, coconut, sugarcane to make sugarcane juice and sugar, pineapple and fruit trees.

 Mekong Delta in Vietnam is at the lower Mekong system, including the two rivers of Tien and Hau rivers with 500 billion cubic meters.
 The Tien River accounts for 79%, and Hau River accounts for 21%.